vestrel00/contacts-android/DEV_NOTES.md

 #### Groups Table & Accounts

 Contacts are assigned to one or more groups via the `GroupMembership`.
-The actual groups are in a separate table.
 It typically looks like this;

 ```
 Group id: 1, systemId: Contacts, readOnly: 1, title: My Contacts, favorites: 0, autoAdd: 1